 [Install a leveling slab on top of the existing floor structure to support the AST.
 The slab shall be installed in accordance with the construction drawings.]

-INSTALLATION – ABOVEGROUND MOTOR OIL [ATF] PIPING
+INSTALLATION – ABOVEGROUND MOTOR OIL PIPING

-Motor oil [ATF] system working pressure shall be 1800 psi.
+Motor oil system working pressure shall be 1800 psi.
 Pneumatic test pressure shall be 2000 psi.
 All pipe, tubing, hoses and fittings shall be rated for 2000 psi.

 Install piping in accordance with PEI-RP 700, NFPA 30 and NFPA 30A, and tubing/fitting manufacturer requirements.
 Compression fittings shall be installed in strict accordance with manufacturer requirements and procedures.